 How I Pack for a Two-Week International Trip with Only Carry-On Bags

 When traveling, less is more.
-Here’s how to achieve packing nirvana.
+Here’s how to pack a carry-on for an international trip and reach packing nirvana.

 Only carry-on bags for two weeks?
 It’s possible!

 I’m infamous in my friend circle for being able to pack light, even when going to Europe for a week or two.
-As a travel writer and advisor, I spend a lot of my time on the road and have learned over the years how to travel light.
 How do I do it?
-It’s a combination of knowing what to pack, how to pack, and which bag to pack it all in.
+It’s a combination of knowing what to pack, how to pack and how to utilize the carry-on.
 Here are my best tricks for packing carry-ons for a long trip and totally skipping baggage claim.

 Choose the right carry-on